Jack Daniel's Sour Cherry Cobbler

 - Preheat oven to 350º

-- Combine cherries, Jack Daniels and ½ cup sugar in large baking dish (I use 9 x 13 pan so all the cherries are in the marinade.
+- Combine pitted cherries, Jack Daniels and 1/2 cup sugar in large baking dish (I use 9 x 13 pan so all the cherries are covered with the marinade.
 Marinate cherries for about an hour, stirring occasionally.

 - Stir tapioca into drained cherries.